artemgurzhii/jsdom/lib/old-api.md

 # jsdom old API

-The old jsdom API, from before v10, is hard to use and understand, but for now still has more features than the new API introduced in v10.
-As such, it is still supported.
-(However, no new features will be added to it.)
+The old jsdom API, from before v10, is hard to use and understand, and has bad defaults.
+But for now, it still has more features than the new API introduced in v10.
+As such, it is still supported, until we can port over all important features (notably custom resource loading) to the new API.

+No new features will be added to the old API, but bug reports are accepted.

 ## Easymode: `jsdom.env`